 The red line shows projected carbon emissions for each year, based on the projected fossil fleet (the right y-axis shows total CO_2 emissions, in million metric tons).
 Carbon emissions for 2020 are projected based on the fleet's operation in the years 2016-2018; this analysis assumes that both existing and proposed plants will be operated with similar capacity factors and emissions per megawatt-hour generated as seen in 2016-2018 across the entire generation fleet.
-Using these assumptions, the red line projects carbon emissions 2020-2050.
-Notably, these emissions totals do not reflect upstream emissions from gas production and transport.
+Using these assumptions, the red line emissions for the Carolinas and Duke Energy's corporate commitment is approximately 30 million projects carbon emissions 2020-2050.
+Notably, these emissions totals do not reflect upstream emissions